 About 18 min. from(S2)Shintoshin-nishi[S201][S202]

 A public bonsai art museum adjacent to Omiya Bonsai Village, which is well-known for growing bonsai from long ago.
-Along with a great number of bonsai masterpieces on display, there is also a large collection of bonsai pots, viewing stones as well as tools, historical materials, and other things relating to bonsai.
-With audio guides in four languages (Japanese/English/Chinese/Korean) available for a charge, you can listen to detailed explanations of the items on display.
+Along with a great number of bonsai masterpieces on display, there is also a large collection of bonsai pots, viewing stones as well as historical materials, and other things relating to bonsai.
+Along with a great number of bonsai masterpieces on display, there is also a large collection of bonsai pots, viewing stones, as well as pictorial materials, historical materials, and other things relating to bonsai.
+A free smartphone-friendly guide to the collection, known as the “Bonsai e-Guide,” is available in the following languages: Japanese, English, Chinese (Traditional/Simplified), and Korean.

 have the time